King Edward VII Academy: History

 In 2018 it had a monitoring visit.
 It failed to show the progress required and the inspectors reissued the 2017 recommendations.

 In 2019, King Edward VII Academy received an 'inadequate' report from Ofsted.
+Following the report, the school appointed its first female head teacher, Ms Sarah Hartshorn.

-Also in 2019, the school appointed its first female head teacher, Ms Sarah Hartshorn.
+In 2021, King Edward VII Academy joined the Inspiration Trust, who opened a new Ofsted record for it.
+Ms Hartshorn was replaced as Principal in 2023 by Darren Hollingsworth.

 Description

 This is a larger than average secondary school, with a sixth form.
 There are approximately 180 students in each year group.

 It is organised into houses for sports, and academically into these subject departments: